 The following guide will provide CASAs with valuable advice and resources for advocating for their case youth during the COVID-19 crisis.

-All in-person events, including small group meetings and Continuing Education sessions, have now been canceled, postponed, or moved to an online format.
+All in-person events, including small group meetings and Continuing Education sessions, have now been moved to an online format.

 We expect to update this guide regularly as new resources and advice become available; however, as always, please contact your advocacy supervisor or another available staff member if you have any questions and concerns.